websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/developer-guide/writing-a-custom-data-provider.md

 ## Add Data Provider Settings

-To add Data Provider Settings, add a field to the `DataProviderSettings` and update the `DataProvider`.
+To add a Data Provider Setting, add an annotated field to the `DataProviderSettings` interface and update the `DataProvider` class to react to the setting's value.

 ### Add a URL Field to the Settings